By Kim Segler OT/CHT

 The quick answer, a little foot swelling is usually nothing to worry about.
 Resting and elevating your feet on a pillow will help the swelling go down.
 If the swelling does not go away or occurs repeatedly, affects just one foot, or is in combination with pain or discoloration you should see a doctor.
 If swollen feet are accompanied by chest pain or pressure or shortness of breath call 911.

-To schedule an appointment with an Orthopaedic Foot and Ankle Specialist, please call JOI-2000, schedule online, or click below.
+Finally, to schedule an appointment with an Orthopaedic Foot and Ankle Specialist, please call 904-JOI-2000, schedule online, or click below.